locutus1986/weather-app---javascript/README.txt

 In order to use this app an api key from accuWeather is needed.
-Simply pop it into the key varible in the forcast.js file
+Simply pop the api key in to the key field in the forcast construtor.